 In December 2007, former security guard Richard Jewell passed away at the age of 44 due to heart failure.
 Jewell was thrust into the national spotlight in 1996 after he discovered and reported a bomb at the Centennial Olympic Park in Atlanta, Georgia.
 He was later vilified as the suspect in the bombing, which killed one person and injured over 100 others.
 Jewell was eventually cleared of any involvement in the bombing, but his reputation was ruined in the process.
 He struggled with depression and other health problems in the years following the bombing, and died of a heart attack in 2007.

-See also Photo Spots In Cancun
+See also Photo Shoot In Atlanta

 How much did Richard Jewell settle for?